sheldonucr/ucr-eecs168-lab/README.md

 ## Checkoff

-- You need to get checkoff your each lab result.
+- You need to get checkoff your each lab result by video.
 If not , you will receive no credit for your lab score even if you submit your lab report.
-Checkoff means showing your completed work to your TA.
+Checkoff by video means recording the results of running simulation and displaying the output waveforms in the video.
+Upload the video to googledrive/youtube and put the link at the top of your lab report.

 ### Cheating Policy